Classy-x/Music-player/README.md

 ## Features

 - Play, pause, and skip functionality.
-- forward the song and backward the song.
+- Forward the song and backward the song.
 - Responsive design for mobile and desktop.

 ## Demo

-Check out the [demo]() to see Awesome Music Player in action!
+Check out the [demo](https://classy-x.github.io/Music-player/) to see Awesome Music Player in action!

 ## Usage